Fashion Advertising Ilona D. Veresk

-“My process in photography is not just a clicking on button.
-I work as art director and producer of my own surreal tales, I work by myself with light, pre- and post production.
+“My process in photography is not just clicking on the button.
+I work as an art director and producer of my own surreal tales, I work by myself with light, pre- and post-production.
 Sometimes I do clothes and accessories for my art shoots.
-Currently, I do advertising photography for different brands, lookbooks and campaigns, fashion and beauty editorials for magazines.
+Currently, I do advertising photography for different brands, lookbooks, and campaigns, fashion and beauty editorials for magazines.
 Such genres as art fashion, surrealism, dark, art nouveau and fairytale fashion are the closest to me.
 I draw inspiration from nature, plants, mix these ingredients with avant-garde fashion and fantasy.
 The post-apocalyptic topics and utopian worlds and the mixture of totally different styles and eras is also a large cup of inspiration. “

-It is only in stage of progress now, but there are many of creative people who making unique and perfect things in this industry, it inspires.
+It is only in the stage of progress now, but there are many creative people who make unique and perfect things in this industry, it inspires.